dcomms/dcomms/docs/drp_whitepaper.md

 ### Invite

 INVITE is sent from A to B via the P2P network, from one neighbor to another, to establish *direct channel*.
-If user B agrees to disclose IP address, peer B responds to INVITE.
+If user B agrees to share his IP address to user A, peer B responds to INVITE.

 ### Direct channel